 - Be aware of students whose medical condition (for example, asthma, anaphylaxis, casts, previous concussion, orthopaedic device) may affect participation.
 Consult Medical Conditions. - Students must not participate in the activity until they receive information on concussion prevention specific to the activity, inherent risks of the activity (for example, outline possible risks and ways to minimize the risks), and procedures and rules for safe play.
-Students must receive instruction on the importance of reporting symptoms related to a suspected concussion. - Refer to school board policies and procedures (i.e., transportation, excursion/field trip) for communication with parents/guardians, the location of an off-site activity, means of transportation, supervision ratios, and parent/guardian permission. - Activities must be modified according to the age, ability level, language, and experience of students, number of participants, and the facility available. - Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration. - Activities must be based on skills that are taught. - Skills must be taught in proper progression. - A proper warm-up and cool-down must be included. - While moving, students must not be required to close their eyes or be blind-folded.

-- Emphasize controlled movement when requiring students to walk or run backwards.
-Backward-running races are not permitted. - Rules of Kinball must be strictly enforced. - No intentional body on body contact with an opposing player. - When a student displays hesitation (verbally or non-verbally) with participating, the Teacher must determine the reason(s) for doubt.
+Students must receive instruction on the importance of reporting symptoms related to a suspected concussion.

+- Refer to school board policies and procedures (i.e., transportation, excursion/field trip) for communication with parents/guardians, the location of an off-site activity, means of transportation, supervision ratios, and parent/guardian permission. - Activities must be modified according to the age, ability level, language, and experience of students, number of participants, and the facility available. - Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration. - Activities must be based on skills that are taught. - Skills must be taught in proper progression. - A proper warm-up and cool-down must be included. - While moving, students must not be required to close their eyes or be blind-folded. - Emphasize controlled movement when requiring students to walk or run backwards.
+Backward-running races are not permitted. - Teach etiquette and safety rules before going to the curling rink. - All curlers must observe the rules of etiquette. - Off-ice instruction, including safety rules, must precede on-ice instruction. - Students must be instructed not to step over the curling rocks, but to walk around them. - Students must be instructed that unless in the act of shooting, curling rocks should never be picked up off the ice. - Establish safe routines to clear rocks from the house. - When a student displays hesitation (verbally or non-verbally) with participating, the Teacher must determine the reason(s) for doubt.
 If the Teacher believes that a potential hesitancy during the skill could put the student at risk, the student must be directed toward a more basic skill, or be permitted to select a role within the activity at their comfort level, including the choice to not participate. - Prior to participation, the Teacher must reference and apply their school board's policy on equity and inclusion as it affects student participation and makes appropriate accommodations/modifications to provide a safe learning environment.
-Consult the Intent subsection within the About section. - Adequate liquid replacement (personal water bottles, water fountains) must be accessible for students before, during, and after physical activity to prevent dehydration. - Students must be informed that the use of equipment and the gymnasium are prohibited without supervision.
+Consult the Intent subsection within the About section.

+- Adequate liquid replacement (personal water bottles, water fountains) must be accessible for students before, during, and after physical activity to prevent dehydration. - Students must be informed that the use of equipment and the gymnasium are prohibited without supervision.
 In addition to verbal communication, the doors must be locked or signs must be posted indicating that students are not allowed to use the gym unless appropriately supervised.